dbohdan/caddy-markdown-site/README.md

 Expect a lot of work, and possibly insurmountable barriers, if you decide to adapt it for anything but a simple website.

-## Features

-- If your file is `demo/foo.md` and your domain example.com, you will be able to access the file as example.com/foo with no extension and example.com/foo.md.
-- `index.md` serves as the directory index (but `index.html` takes priority).
-- You can customize the look of your site without touching the main template.
-  Edit `templates/{head,header,footer}.html` to do it.
-  `head.html` links to the style sheets.
-- An error page is shown on error.

 ## Screenshot

 ![A screenshot the index page of the demo website.](screenshot.png)